kicaj29/angular-examples/README.md

 In both cases this function is later provided by Angular itself.
 It is needed only to be able execute typescript transpile.

 The *registerOnTouched* function accepts a callback function which you can call when you want to set your control to touched.
-This is then managed by Angular 2 by adding the correct touched state and classes to the actual element tag in the DOM.
+This is then managed by Angular by adding the correct touched state and classes to the actual element tag in the DOM.

 ### My super control
 Example with a control that works fine for both forms: template driven and reactive forms.
 As input value it takes instance of class.

+Here we can distinguish two situations:

+Situation A - control uses the same instance of object (view model) that is used in the form.

+Situation B - control internally creates deep copy of passed object.

 https://netbasal.com/angular-custom-form-controls-made-easy-4f963341c8e2